-- B. The prize payoff to a player is the value of paddlewheel chips to be paid out for a winning paddleticket per dollar spent on the ticket.
-An organization must post near the paddlewheel table a clear and legible sign stating the prize payoff and the bet restrictions for the paddlewheel game being conducted.
-The sign must be at least 18 inches by 24 inches in size. - C. The prize payoff must be a predetermined variable multiple of the amount wagered and must be in the form of paddlewheel chips.
-The prize payoff may not exceed the following ratios: - (1) 40 to 1 for a bet on a single colored number in the outer concentric circle of the paddlewheel; - (2) 20 to 1 for a bet on a single colored number in the middle concentric circle of the paddlewheel; - (3) 10 to 1 for a bet on a single colored number in the inner concentric circle of the paddlewheel; - (4) 5 to 1 for a line bet; or - (5) 2 to 1 for an "odd" or "even" bet. - Subp.
+- B. An organization must post near the paddlewheel table a clear and legible sign stating the prize pay out for the paddlewheel game being conducted.
+The sign must be at least 18 inches by 24 inches in size. - C. The prize pay out must be a predetermined variable multiple of the amount wagered and must be made in paddlewheel chips.
+The prize pay out must not exceed the following ratios: - (1) 40 to 1 for a bet on a single number in the outer concentric circle of the paddlewheel; - (2) 20 to 1 for a bet on a single number in the middle concentric circle of the paddlewheel; - (3) 10 to 1 for a bet on a single number in the inner concentric circle of the paddlewheel; - (4) 5 to 1 for a line bet; or - (5) 2 to 1 for an "odd" or "even" bet. - Subp.
 14. Restrictions.
 The following restrictions apply to the conduct of paddle-wheels with a paddlewheel table: - A. No more than two paddlewheel tables may be located at a lawful gambling site.
-If there are two paddlewheel tables at a site, each table and its paddlewheel drop boxes must bear a paddlewheel table identification number that distinguishes them from the other table and its drop boxes. - B. All tips must be made only with paddlewheel chips. - C. An organization shall not redeem, exchange, or allow to be used as a paddlewheel wager or a tip any paddlewheel chip that does not bear the organization's license number.

-Subp.
-15. Retention of records.
+If there are two paddlewheel tables at a site, each table and its paddlewheel drop boxes must bear a paddlewheel table identification number that distinguishes them from the other table and its drop boxes. - B. All tips must be made only with paddlewheel chips. - C. An organization shall not allow the use of any paddlewheel chip that does not bear the organization's license number. - Subp.
+15. Disposal of paddletickets.
+Played paddlewheel tickets and master flares must be retained for 3-1/2 years following the end of the month in which the game was played and reported as a played game as prescribed by the commissioner of revenue.
+The organization may dispose of played paddletickets and master flares when the retention period expires, unless the organization is notified to retain the paddletickets and master flares because an audit, compliance review, or investigation is being conducted.
+The disposal must result in complete destruction, such as by shredding or burning. - Subp.

-- A. The records required to be kept by an organization pursuant to this part must be retained by the organization for at least 3-1/2 years. - B. An organization must retain for at least 3-1/2 years all paddleticket card stubs and the accompanying master flares, all unsold paddletickets, and all winning paddletickets which have been redeemed. - Subp.
 16. Reports.
-The use of paddletickets must be reported in the same manner as for pull-tabs under part 7861.0080, subpart 6.
-An organization must complete a detailed monthly report in a standard format approved by the commissioner of revenue for each sealed grouping of 100 or fewer sequentially numbered paddleticket cards from which paddletickets were sold that month.
+The use of paddletickets must be reported in the same manner as for pull-tabs under part 7861.0080.
+An organization using a paddlewheel with a table must complete forms prescribed by the board, including but not limited to, accounting for cash banks, chips, receipts, operator sales, and operator percent of hold.
+An organization must complete a detailed monthly report in a standard format prescribed by the commissioner of revenue for each sealed grouping of 100 or fewer sequentially numbered paddleticket cards from which paddletickets were sold that month.
 The reports must provide sufficient detail to determine the actual net receipts, actual cash profit, and the cash long and short for each sealed grouping of 100 or fewer sequentially numbered paddleticket cards.

 Subp.
-17. [Repealed, 23 SR 831]
+17. [Repealed, 23 SR 831] Statutory Authority: MS s 349.151

-History: 16 SR 2116; 17 SR 2711; 23 SR 831
+History: 16 SR 2116; 17 SR 2711; 23 SR 831; 29 SR 443